This is the question we get most often from choir directors evaluating tools: DomiSol or Flat.io, which one should I use?

 | Markdown / version control | Score data is JSON, easy to version | Proprietary .flat format |

-| Offline | Limited (PWA install) | Limited |
+| Offline | Install as app + offline (PWA) | Limited |

 Use-case scoring